composer/pcre/README.md

 This library gives you a way to ensure `preg_*` functions do not fail silently, returning unexpected `null`s that may not be handled.

-It also makes it easier ot work with static analysis tools like PHPStan or Psalm as it simplifies and reduces the possible return values from all the `preg_*` functions which are quite packed with edge cases.
+It also makes it easier to work with static analysis tools like PHPStan or Psalm as it simplifies and reduces the possible return values from all the `preg_*` functions which are quite packed with edge cases.